datamindedbe/lighthouse/docs/tutorial.md

       "default",
       "airplane_view")
 ```
-Note that, this time, we made it a `HiveDataLink` and we store it in the table `airplane_view` of the database `default`.
+Note that this time, we made it a `HiveDataLink` and we store it in the table `airplane_view` of the database `default`.
 That means that any consumer downstream, such as a data science process that tries to predict delays based on this integrated airline data, can simply read it from Hive.

 ### Demo
 You can find the full source code of this example in the `lighthouse-demo` folder of the Lighthouse repository.
-Unit tests are available to show how each aspect is supposed to work, on your own machine.
+[Unit tests](https://github.com/datamindedbe/lighthouse/tree/master/lighthouse-core/src/test) are available to show how each aspect is supposed to work, on your own machine.
 As Lighthouse is just a Spark library, you can deploy it in your normal deployment pipeline, you cen include it in your jar, and simply submit Spark jobs to your cluster.